-Just the mention of the words “Amityville Horror” are sure to send chills down any horror fan’s back—the house, inspiration for a book about its demonic haunting and a variety of slasher films, has become famous in its own right.
+Just the mention of the phrase “Amityville Horror” is sure to send chills down any horror fan’s back—the house, inspiration for a book about its demonic haunting and a variety of slasher films, has become famous in its own right.

 The DeFeo family lived in a picture-perfect home: an expensive estate with white shutters on the windows and white lattice on the side.
-The house, in the quaint suburban neighborhood of Amityville on Long Island, would soon belie its tranquil appearance after experiencing a dark and gruesome event.
+The house, in the quaint suburban neighborhood of Amityville on Long Island, would soon be known the world over as a notorious house of horrors.

 Ronald, who had long gone by the nickname Butch, was relocated by local police for his own protection after suggesting to officers that the killings had been carried out by a mob hit man.
 He told police that when he arrived home from work that evening, he discovered that someone had broken into the house and killed his family.